-The future adoption of the amendments will have no effect on the Company's financial statements as the clarification in the amendment did not change the Company's definition of an accounting estimate.
+Page 12 of 42 SEC Form 17-Q - Sun Life Prosperity Dollar Starter Fund, Inc. The future adoption of the amendments will have no effect on the Company's financial statements as the Company does not have changes in the inputs or measurement techniques used to develop its accounting estimates.

-Amendments to PAS 12, Income Taxes, Deferred Tax related to Assets and Liabilities arising from a Single Transaction
+Amendments to PAS 12, Income Taxes-Deferred Tax related to Assets and Liabilities arising from a Single Transaction